Neil Young: Silver and Gold

 Neil Young: Silver & Gold is a live video by Neil Young performing solo on acoustic guitar and piano.
 All but the last song were performed at Austin, Texas' Bass Concert Hall during his 1999 solo acoustic tour.
+The album largely consists of live performances of songs from Silver and Gold and CSNY's Looking Forward, his most recent studio releases.